 We also provide strategic counseling to government entities on a wide array of legal issues, allowing them to anticipate legal challenges and to avoid needless litigation.
 We have served as advisors to several governors in California and Florida and served as Governor Arnold Schwarzenegger's lead negotiator for tribal-state compacts under the Indian Gaming Regulatory Act.

 Shaping the Litigation Environment

 We are known for being aggressive, creative appellate lawyers and constitutional law experts.
 Not only do we try to win each case, but we also seek to address the root causes of our clients' legal difficulties and, if possible, improve the legal, social and policy environments in which our clients' rights will be decided.

 When a client confronts a recurring or otherwise significant issue on appeal, it very often is not enough simply to win the case at hand.
 Some issues are so important, and implicate so many different legal, social and policy concerns, that they deserve special attention.
 We specialize in assisting clients in developing and implementing a comprehensive approach to such problems, and ensuring, to the greatest extent possible and appropriate, that our clients' positions are fully and properly understood by the public, the media and all relevant decision makers.

 Gibson, Dunn & Crutcher's Appellate and Constitutional Law Practice Group is committed to providing exemplary legal services for all of our clients.
-For further information, please contact: Theodore B. Olson, Miguel A. Estrada or Thomas G. Hungar in our Washington, D.C. office at (202) 955-8500, Theodore J. Boutrous, Jr. in our Los Angeles, California office at (213) 229-7804, or Daniel M. Kolkey in our San Francisco, California office at (415) 393-8240.
+For further information, please contact: Theodore J. Boutrous, Jr., in our Los Angeles, California office at (213) 229-7000, Thomas G. Hungar in our Washington, D.C. office at (202) 955-8500, or Caitlin J. Halligan in our New York office at (212) 351-4000.